awsdocs/amazon-s3-userguide/doc_source/storage-inventory-athena-query.md

    ROW FORMAT SERDE 'org.apache.hadoop.hive.ql.io.parquet.serde.ParquetHiveSerDe'
    ```

-    When using Athena to query a CSV\-formatted inventory report, use the following Parquet SerDe in place of the ORC SerDe in the `ROW FORMAT SERDE` statement\.
+    When using Athena to query a CSV\-formatted inventory report, use the following CSV SerDe in place of the ORC SerDe in the `ROW FORMAT SERDE` statement\.

    ```
    ROW FORMAT SERDE 'org.apache.hadoop.hive.serde2.OpenCSVSerde'